Skills Practice and Care Enhancement

-It provides students with a creative learning environment to get the best educational experience before becoming a health care professional.
+It provides students with a creative learning environment to get an excellent educational experience before becoming a health care professional.

 Within SPACE there are practical workstations and labelled trays containing various consumables and equipment.
 There are a variety of manikins and a ward area, complete with a hospital bed and cot.
 Additionally, there is a Dementia friendly ward and resource area, and a home environment/consultation space.

-Students in SPACE have access to state of the art equipment including Sim Man, Paediatric Hal, iSimulate and teaching aids including a range of anatomical models, posters and an articulated skeleton.
-IT Access to virtual resources are also available.
+Students in SPACE have access to state of the art equipment including Sim Man, Paediatric Hal, iSimulate and resources including a range of anatomical models, posters and an articulated skeleton.

 3rd Year Adult Nursing Student

 - Blood pressure

 - Injection technique

 - Basic and advanced life support